Does God show partiality?

 Conversely, Eve’s weakness might also be evident in that garden of Eden event and become evident in those things God requests of them.

-Women appear have a tendency to lead, direct, or at the extreme, control.
-Does God ask them to submit to their husbands so that they face one of their greatest challenges?
-Will facing this challenge ultimately or hopefully bring them to surrender that condition to Holy Spirit in exchange a Christ-like nature?
 I wonder if some marriages are on the rocks because the wife' feels unfulfilled in not being able to get her husband to conform to her expectations...

-Where a husband needs to constantly chose to love his wife, not as a servant, but as he loves himself and to treat her with great care, so too the wife needs to live in submission to their husband, lifting him up and revering (fearing) him, constantly surrendering to God her innate tendency to lead.
+Where a husband needs to constantly choose to love his wife, not as a servant, but as he loves himself and to treat her with great care, so too the wife needs to live in submission to their husband, lifting him up and revering (fearing) him, constantly surrendering to God her innate tendency to control.
 Each spouse carrying out God’s command for their lives motivated by their love for Him, regardless of their spouse’s success in meeting God demands in their lives.

 When we, in our love of Him, try to obey His commandments such as to love our wife or submit to our husband, then we come face to face with our inabilities—the sin within—be it self-love or control or whatever.
 Only when we become aware of these can we confess them.
 Only then can God work through those issues for our holiness.

 God’s commandments show no partiality, they actually work to produce equality as we become more Christ-like.